-What if an employee is sick or self-isolating?
+What if an employee is sick,self-isolating or shielding?

 The latest guidance makes it clear that short-term sickness or self-isolation should not be a consideration in deciding to furlough an employee.
 Furlough must last for at least three weeks so this would not be suitable if an employee was still needed by the employer but self-isolating or sick with coronavirus related symptoms.
 In most cases such employees will be able to return to work before the end of the three week furlough period.

-However, an employer can place a sick or self-isolating employee on furlough for business reasons.
+However, an employer can place a sick, self-isolating or shielding employee on furlough for business reasons.
 Although, if an employee is furloughed the guidance states that they should be paid furlough pay.

 An employer cannot claim under the Scheme and SSP rebate scheme at the same time.
 If an employer places a sick employee on SSP they can no longer claim furlough pay under the Scheme.
 If they keep the employee on furlough pay whilst sick they can reclaim it under the Scheme.

-An employee cannot be furloughed until a current period of SSP has ended but the Direction states that periods of SSP during furlough will not break the furlough period.
+An employee cannot be furloughed until a current period of SSP has ended but it can be ended by agreement between the employer and employee, with them agreeing to end SSP and put the employee on furlough (which fits in with the requirements of the Scheme anyway).
+A period of SSP during furlough (when the employer decides it will only pay the employee SSP) will not break the furlough period.

 What if an employee is already on Statutory Sick Pay?

-The normal rules for maternity and other forms of parental leave and pay will continue to apply in the usual way.
+The normal rules for Statutory Parental Leave and pay will continue to apply in the usual way.
 Most employers can reclaim most of any statutory pay for these types of leave from the Government anyway.

-However, employees on maternity leave or other forms of parental leave can be furloughed.
+However, employees on Statutory Parental Leave can be furloughed.
 Any enhanced (earnings related) contractual pay for maternity, adoption, paternity, and shared parental pay can be reclaimed under the Scheme.